theAvocadoCoder/100-days-of-code/log.md

 **Today's Progress**:
 1. Had a really busy day today and could only squeeze in a few LeetCode problems.
 Worked with Promises which I, admittedly, know next to nothing about.
 I will be doing further reading on this.
 I like that the problems make me consider edge cases I normally wouldn't think about and they also prompt me to read up on topics I'm unfamiliar with.

+### Day 88: November 15th, Friday

+**Today's Progress**:
+1. Worked on the mentorHub partner ui; completed the type ahead feature in the addContact form, built the admin route and the add person route.